-- Continuing to develop your craft, technical and supervisory skills and experience in engineered wood and striving to "be the best" in your chosen occupational route and have pride in your work. - Participating in relevant in-house company training or external learning, where available and/or offered. - Broadening and developing your skill base by progression into other job roles within the wood industry "horizontal progression" - Progression into higher level jobs within the industry such as Production Manager, or into other functional areas such as design, marketing, sales, planning, procurement, finance or warehouse and distribution. - Undertaking a related Engineering Apprenticeship. - Undertaking Assessor and Verifier qualifications. - Undertaking further training in Management & Leadership, Lean Manufacturing or Business Improvement Techniques. - Progressing to an industry related undergraduate programme e.g. Engineering, Design or Business Studies.
-Entry may require additional training/learning.
+- Continuing to develop craft and technical skills and experience and striving to "be the best" in the chosen occupational route and have pride in your work. - Participating in relevant in-house company training or external learning, where available and/or offered. - Broadening and developing their skill base by progression into other job roles within the Wood industry -"horizontal progression" - Progression into higher level jobs within the Wood industry such as Team Leader/Supervisor, or into other functional areas such as design, marketing, sales, planning, procurement, finance or warehouse and distribution. - Undertaking Assessor and Verifier qualifications.